Jxzh2020/sysY/F&A.md

 ### How can I create a `raw_ostream` object?

-- To create a `raw_ostream` object that outputs to the standard output stream, you can use the `llvm::outs` function, which returns a reference to a `raw_ostream` object.
+- To create a `raw_ostream` object that outputs to the standard output stream, you can use the `IRGen::outs` function, which returns a reference to a `raw_ostream` object.
 For example:

     ```cpp
     // Create a raw_ostream object that outputs to stdout
-    raw_ostream &OS = llvm::outs();
+    raw_ostream &OS = IRGen::outs();
     ```
-- To create a raw_ostream object that outputs to a file, you can use the `llvm::raw_fd_ostream` class, which is a subclass of raw_ostream that takes a file descriptor as a parameter.
+- To create a raw_ostream object that outputs to a file, you can use the `IRGen::raw_fd_ostream` class, which is a subclass of raw_ostream that takes a file descriptor as a parameter.
 For example:

     ```cpp